 - Sudden onset of pain is typical.

 - There may well be some shortness of breath, depending upon the size of the lesion.
-It tends to be more severe in secondary pneumothorax as there is less reserve.
+It tends to be more severe in SSP as there is less reserve.

 - Around two thirds of patients will have both pain and dyspnoea.
 However, a significant number may have no symptoms and thus a high index of suspicion is needed.